bleaktwig/yuadrem-wiki/docs/isolas/steldan_isola/politics/liberalism.md

 While some expansion has occurred under the statist government, it has been slow.
 Liberalists claim that allowing people to travel unbound by state law should speed up this search.
 Simultaneously, they campaign for an unregulated market and less control on weapons.
-This philosophy is to allow the accumulation of capital, thus allowing the individual to explore further out in the islet.
+This philosophy is to allow the accumulation of capital, thus allowing the individual to explore further out in the isola.

 ## Principal Beliefs
 * **Progress in Growth**.